Angel086/ReactLearning/Notes/cssNotes.md

 When moving elements we are postioning them by the top left conner, regadless if it is a circle square or whatever otehr shape it maybe.
 It is always moved from the top left conner so if we go by 50px or 50% maring/top, it will be moved 50 of either from its original positon.

 The original position of each tag/element is tge top left coner.

+with floater, there is inline-start and -end, the first starts where the image is not located in it's float, which is if its on the right or left the inline will start at the opposite direction, while end will do that same